 How much, how often

-The evidence-based dose vs response curve:
+The evidence-based dose-response curve:

 - Frequency: 1–3 active recovery sessions per training week, scheduled between hard sessions or on dedicated off-days.